mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Document Signature Override: If a document has been esigned and an edit is needed, a user with permission to Document Signature Override would be able to edit the document, then the person who had previously e-signed the document will get a new e-sign request.
 If the Document Signature Override permission is set to No for a user, then only the Author of a document will be able to edit the document if it has already been esigned.
 * Document Lock: Allows users to lock a document so that no one can view the document or make changes to the document if they do not have permission to use the document lock system.
 * Manage Document Records:  If another user is editing a document and you want to get into that document also at the same time, it will lock the document from your access since one user is already in it.
 This permission allows the users in the role to remove those locks.
+* Allow uploading HTML documents: If set to No, this permission will restrict a portal user from being able to attach (via file upload on portal questionnaires etc) an HTML formatted file.
+This security permission does not affect clinicians using the system to upload HTML files into a chart, or upload HTML documents, etc.  This is strictly for the ‘file upload' method on portal questionnaires where users are allowed to upload file(s).
+Supported file types are jpg, pdf, and png.
 * Document Move: Allows users to ‘move' documents into another patient's E-chart.
 Example: if they were indexed to the wrong acct, etc.
 * Document Delete: Allows users to ‘delete' documents from a patient's chart.
 It will take document away, but will still show up as a deleted document in that patient's file/chart.
 * Document Undelete:  Allows users to ‘undelete' document from a patient's chart.
 It will reactivate the document.